 Reduction in value of assets in 2016 was \$500.4 million as compared to \$1,738.9 million in 2015.
 The reduction in value of assets recorded during 2016 included \$190.5 million related to the Production Services segment goodwill impairment and \$140.0 million related to the Onshore Completion and Workover Services segment goodwill impairment.
 In addition, the reduction in value of assets expense included \$169.9 million related to reduction in value and retirements of long-lived assets across all of our operating segments.
-The reduction in value of assets recorded during 2015 included \$740.0 million related to the Onshore Completion and Workover Services segment goodwill impairment, \$586.7 million related to the Production Services segment goodwill impairment and \$412.2 million related to reduction in value and retirements of long-lived assets across all of our operating segments for further discussion of the reduction in value of assets.
+The reduction in value of assets recorded during 2015 included \$740.0 million related to the Onshore Completion and Workover Services segment goodwill impairment, \$586.7 million related to the Production Services segment goodwill impairment and \$412.2 million related to reduction in value and retirements of long-lived assets.
+See note 3 to our consolidated financial statements for further discussion of the reduction in value of assets.